Terry O'Reilly: Coaching career

-Two years after retirement, O’Reily became the head coach of the Bruins by replacing Harry Sinden in the middle of the 1986–87 NHL season.
+At the start of the 1986–87 O’Reily began working as a color commentator on NESN.
+However he left the booth mid season to become the head coach of the Bruins by replacing Harry Sinden.
 After finishing that year 34-27-6 overall and bringing the Bruins to the playoffs he got the permanent head coaching spot.
-He went 44–30–6 in his second year, During the playoffs O’Reilly and the bruins would end the Canadiens streak of having beaten the Bruins in 18 consecutive playoff series, dating back to 1946.
+He went 44–30–6 in his second year, During the playoffs O’Reilly and the Bruins would end the Canadiens streak of having beaten the Bruins in 18 consecutive playoff series, dating back to 1946.
 Eventually taking the Bruins all the way to the 1988 Stanley Cup finals and winning the conference championship.
 However they would fall to the Wayne Gretzky-led Edmonton Oilers in the finals.
 He would keep his job until 1989, when he left to care for, and spend more time with his son, Evan, who was seriously ill with liver disease.
 O'Reilly later became an assistant coach for the Rangers from 2002 to the end of 2003–04 NHL season.